 Andy Crane serves as the recruiting coordinator and an assistant coach for the Youngstown State women's basketball program under Head Coach John Barnes.
-He completed his fifth year as a Penguin in 2017-18.
+He completed his sixth year as a Penguin in 2018-19.

-Crane's recruiting efforts have helped the Penguins assemble talented and deep rosters that have helped the program play in the postseason three times in his five-season tenure.
-Youngstown State won 21 games and earned postseason tournament bids in both 2014-15 and 2015-16, and it returned to the postseason in 2017-18.
+Crane's recruiting efforts have helped the Penguins assemble talented and deep rosters that have helped the program play in the postseason four times in his six-season tenure.
+Youngstown State won 21 games and earned postseason tournament bids in both 2014-15 and 2015-16, and it has played in the postseason in each of the last two campaigns in 2017-18 and 2018-19.
 At the same time, Youngstown State has also been on the WBCA Top 25 Academic Honor Roll four times.

 With a wide-spread network, Crane and the YSU staff have been able to competitively recruit student-athletes with impressive accomplishments in high school and AAU.
 The Penguins have signed some of the best players in the state from Ohio, Pennsylvania, West Virginia, Michigan, Indiana, Illinois and Wisconsin.